-- B1.
-List of duly adopted construction codes used as a basis for the services provided by the third-party service provider shall be provided. - B2.
-Procedures followed for maintaining awareness of local amendments to any administrative provisions of the building code, fire code and related construction codes shall be documented. - B3.
-Procedures followed for maintaining awareness of local amendments to any technical provisions of the building code, fire code and related construction codes shall be documented. - B4.
-Method for implementation of applicable Federal Emergency Management Agency (FEMA) requirements shall be provided (if any). - B5.
-There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for Special Inspections and Tests (i.e., IBC Chapter 17), or the equivalent requirements of the locally adopted construction code. - B5.1.
-Policies and procedures concerning the use of and requirements for special inspectors, structural observers, and approved fabricators/welders shall be established and controlled. - B5.2.
-Policies and procedures concerning accreditation requirements or field monitoring of special inspection agency work shall be established and controlled. - B5.3.
-Policies and procedures concerning acceptance of approved

-- fabricators shall be established and controlled. - B5.4.
-Policies and procedures concerning the approval of third-party inspection and testing agencies shall be established and controlled. - B5.5.
-Policies and procedures concerning special inspector reporting requirements shall be established and controlled.
+- B1 List of duly adopted construction codes used as a basis for the services provided by the third-party service provider shall be provided. - B2 Procedures followed for maintaining awareness of local amendments to any administrative provisions of the building code, fire code and related construction codes shall be documented. - B3 Procedures followed for maintaining awareness of local amendments to any technical provisions of the building code, fire code and related construction codes shall be documented. - Where the third party is responsible for flood plain management, the method for implementation of applicable Federal Emergency Management Agency (FEMA) requirements, as applicable, shall be provided (if any). - B5 There shall be a process to achieve and demonstrate compliance with all applicable organizational and legal requirements for Special Inspections and Tests (i.e., IBC Chapter 17), or the equivalent requirements of the locally adopted construction code. - B5.1 Policies and procedures concerning the use of and requirements for special inspectors, structural observers, and approved fabricators/welders shall be established and controlled. - B5.2 Policies and procedures concerning accreditation requirements for field monitoring of special inspection agency work shall be established and controlled. - B5.3 Policies and procedures concerning acceptance of approved fabricators shall be established and controlled. - B5.4 Policies and procedures concerning the approval of third-party inspection and testing agencies shall be established and controlled. - B5.5 Policies and procedures concerning special inspector reporting requirements shall be established and controlled.